-The foremost was the Taj Mahal, built by Emperor Shah Jahan as a mausoleum of his beloved wife, Mumtaz Mahal, and today, recognized universally as a monument to everlasting love.
-Emperor Akbar also refurbished the Agra Fort and also built Fatehpur Sikri on the city’s outskirts.
+The foremost was the Taj Mahal, built by Emperor Shah Jahan as a mausoleum of his beloved wife, Mumtaz Mahal and today it is recognised universally as a monument of everlasting love.
+Emperor Akbar also refurbished the Agra Fort and built Fatehpur Sikri on the city’s outskirts.

 The historic monuments and buildings of Agra are undoubtedly its main attractions.
-Apart from the Taj Mahal, you can also visit the Agra Fort, situated on the banks of the river Yamuna, and the tomb of Akbar the Great.
-Monuments such as Chini ka Rauza, Diwan-i-am, and Diwan-i-khas also provide insight to the life under the Mughal rule.
-Other places of interest include Itmad-ud-Daulah Tomb, Tomb of Mariam Zamani, Jaswant Ki Chhatri, Chausath Khamba, and Taj Museum.
+Apart from the Taj Mahal, you can also visit the Agra Fort, situated on the banks of the river Yamuna and the tomb of Akbar the Great.
+Monuments, such as Chini ka Rauza, Diwan-i-am and Diwan-i-khas also provide insight into the life under the Mughal rule.

 It is not just the visitors that Agra attracts.
-The birds also find welcome at the Keetham Lake and Sur Sarovar Bird Sanctuary including migratory birds such as Spoonbills, Siberian cranes, Sarus cranes, Brahminy ducks, bar-headed geese and gadwalls and shovellers.
+The birds are also welcome at the Keetham Lake and Sur Sarovar Bird Sanctuary that include migratory birds, such as spoonbills, Siberian cranes, sarus cranes, Brahminy ducks, bar-headed geese and gadwalls and shovellers.

 Agra is well connected by air, rail and road.